18swenskiq/CS-GO-Auto-Radar/README.md

 | tavr_cover    | brushes that should show up as cover in the radar (brushes in this group should also be in tavr_layout)      |

 ### Detected Entities:
 Entities with these classnames get picked up by Auto Radar.
-They are not required, and the values will otherwise be automatically set otherwise.
+They are not required, and the values will otherwise be automatically set.

 | Entity name     | What it does                                  |
 |-----------------|-----------------------------------------------|